jianwdong/K12-STEM-Curriculum-Checklist/curriculum.md

 **Under the following terms:**
 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

-## 🎯 About the Author

-**Jian W Dong, MD, MS** - Physician, data scientist, and father of 2 young budding first-principle thinkers.
-Passionate about STEM education.